mies/wercker-perceptor/views/rails-mongoid.md

-# Getting stated with Rails and MongoDB on Wercker
+# Getting stated with Rails and MongoDB on wercker
 You can find the code for this tutorial on [Github](https://github.com/mies/mongodb-demo)

 ### Table of Contents
 * Prerequisites
-* Add project to Wercker
+* Add project to wercker
 * Create a new Rails project
 * Declare dependencies
 * Create your mongoid configuration